Baltimore County Department of Social Services

 - Transportation to medical and psychiatric appointments

-- Ongoing contact with psychiatrist/medical doctor/housing coordinator/client's social worker
+- Ongoing contact with psychiatrist or medical doctor or housing coordinator or client's social worker

 *Services are based on needs of the individual client and are determined by the client's social worker.